Needlepoint News - October 2003 - Samantha Taylor

 Back to top of newsletter

-Nice Thoughts for Our Friends
+Nice Thoughts from Our Friends.

 We have received an incredibly wonderful number of letters from YOU - yet do not want to publish these until we ask permission - so coming up - next month.